Sp3ctro/Sp3ctro.github.io/_posts/2020-02-16-FRM-Reading-9.md

 ---
 Copulas and their use in modelling correlations for non-normally distributed variables.

-This is a text with a footnote[^1].

-[^1]: And here is the definition.

 # Relevant Terminology
 Before we discuss copulas, their forms, and how they can be used to model correlations, it is best to make some informal definitions clear...

 **Univariate Distribution**
-A univariate distributon is the probability distribution of a single variable, or single number.
+A univariate distribution is the probability distribution of a single variable or number.
 Such distributions include the Normal, Student's T, Chi-Squared, F, Exponential, and Gamma distributions

 **Marginal Distribution**
 A marginal distribution is the probability distribution of a sample set taken from another distribution.
-For example, if you have a vector of 100 observances; plotting the distributon of a sample of 20 of those observances is a marginal distribution.
+For example, if you have a vector of 100 observances; plotting the distribution of a sample of 20 of those observances is a marginal distribution.

 **Multivariate Distribution**
 A multivariate distribution is a combination of 2 or more variables, such that a linear combination of those variables fits a distribution.
-For example the Standard Normal Multivariate Distribution is a vector of multiple normally distribted variables, such that any linear combination is also normally distributed.
+For example, the Standard Normal Multivariate Distribution is a vector of multiple normally distributed variables, such that any linear combination is also normally distributed.

 **Joint Cumulative Distribution**
-A joint cumulative distribution function is a two-dimention cumulative distribution function.
+A joint cumulative distribution function is a two-dimension cumulative distribution function.

 **Inverse Functions**
 An inverse function is usually the inverted form of a probability distribution.

 **Copula**
 A copula is a combination of two or more marginal distributions.
-Specifically it is a function which identifies how the values from two distributions "join together".
+Specifically, it is a function which identifies how the values from two distributions "join together".
 Copulas are particularly useful at identifying the correlation between two variables which have non-normal distributions.

 **Gaussian Copula**
 A Gaussian Copula is the "normal distribution" equivalent of a copula.